enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux-process-management/step3.md

 When you press the **Ctrl+c** key, a **SIGINT** is sent to the script and as per defined default action script terminates.

-The other common method for delivering signals is to use the ``kill`` command, the syntax of which is as follows −
+The other common method for delivering signals is to use the ``kill`` command, the syntax of which is as follows:
 ```bash
 $ kill -signal pid
 ```
 Note that the word *kill* might be misleading, since it sounds like something that is specifically designed to end a process, which is not.
-The ``kill`` command is designed for sending a signal of set we listed above: the most proper word, maybe, should have been "hit".
+The ``kill`` command is designed for sending a signal of the set we [listed](#signalist) above: the most proper word, maybe, should have been "hit".
 <br>
 Let's go back to the command itself.<br>
 The *signal* is either **the number or name of the signal to deliver** and *pid* is the **process ID that the signal should be sent to**.
 For example: